rerouj/ssr_rts_api/README.md

 ```
 # Last note

-Be kind don't over request the server : use time.sleep()
+Be kind, don't over request the server : use time.sleep()
 ```python
 import time